tinacms/tinacms-site/content/blog/custom-field-components.md

 <br>

 <tip> Want to jump ahead?
-Feel free to check out a **finished version of the custom range field** outlined below in [this repo](https://github.com/kendallstrautman/llama-filters), or take a peak at a more complex [_Authors_ field plugin](https://github.com/tinacms/tina-starter-grande/blob/master/src/fields/authors.js) in the Tina Grande repo.</tip>
+Feel free to check out a **finished version of the custom range input field** seen in the gif above in [this repo](https://github.com/kendallstrautman/llama-filters), or take a peak at a more complex [_Authors_ field plugin](https://github.com/tinacms/tina-starter-grande/blob/master/src/fields/authors.js) in the Tina Grande repo.</tip>

 ## Two Methods, Let’s start simple